 Or people you expect to become iconic individuals over time, cards that are aesthetically pleasing, and cards that have either novelty value or comedic value.

-This card sold for $10,000, because not only does it capture a historical moment (the return to sporting events following the initial wave of Covid), but it’s also just sort of irregular by nature.
+This card sold for $4250, on Ebay.
+Not only does it capture a historical moment (the return to sporting events following the initial wave of Covid), but it’s also just sort of irregular by nature.

 So, are Topps cards actually worth investing in?
 There are more popular lines out there that have the potential to net you more money, but in terms of building sets, the Topps Series I and Series II are great places to start.

 And could make you decent money if you stick with it.
 Topps Now cards are an interesting new variation on the traditional format and can also make you good money.